About the HIVE

 - How to question the systems of money and work that we take for granted

 - The potential for rapid change towards low-carbon futures

 - Lessons from hacking, maker movements and open science for system change

 - How resistance and environmental justice movements use art and culture

 - Well-being and human identity in radically changed futures

 - Lessons from urban change in megacities

-Beyond the ‘course’ component of the HIVE, artworks and insights created will provoke and inspire members of the public who interact with our events and exhibitions, and be brought to advance wider discussions amongst campaigners, artists and researchers working towards systemic change.
+Beyond the ‘theoretical’ component of the HIVE, artworks and insights created will provoke and inspire members of the public who interact with our events and exhibitions, and be brought to advance wider discussions amongst campaigners, artists and researchers working towards systemic change.